The Basics of Making an Offer

 Can you take back an offer?
 It depends.
 You may take back your offer during attorney review before the contract becomes binding.
 The deeper you are in the transaction, however, the more difficult it will be to back out without any penalties.
 If you do want to revoke your offer, be sure to do so only after consulting with an attorney who is experienced in real estate matters.
 You don’t want to lose your deposit or find yourself being sued for damages the seller may have suffered by relying on your actions.

 When the seller receives a purchase offer from a buyer, remember that unless the seller accepts it exactly as it stands, unconditionally, the buyer is free to walk away.
 Any change made in a counteroffer puts the deal at risk.

 Who pays for what items is often determined by local custom.
-One can, however, negotiate with the buyer any agreement who pays for the following costs:
+One can, however, negotiate who pays for the following costs:

 - termite inspection